-If a retailer properly uses the GIS database-a third-party database that is verified to use the most recent information provided by the GIS database-to determine the local jurisdictions to which tax is owed for a given sale, the retailer will not be held liable for any local sales tax the retailer failed to properly collect solely as a result of an error or omission in the database.
+If a retailer properly uses the GIS database-or a third-party database that is verified to use the most recent information provided by the GIS database-to determine the local jurisdictions to which tax is owed for a given sale, the retailer will not be held liable for any local sales tax the retailer failed to properly collect solely as a result of an error or omission in the database.
 In order to be relieved of liability with respect to any particular sale, a retailer must collect, retain, and produce, upon request, documentation sufficient to demonstrate proper use of and reliance on a certified database at the time of the sale.
-See Part 9: Recordkeeping Requirements for information about recordkeeping requirements related to the use of the GIS database.
+Please see Part 9 of this publication for information about recordkeeping requirements related to the use of the GIS database.